dhellmann/pymotw/PyMOTW/sys/threads.rst

 .. seealso::

     :mod:`dis`
         Disassembling your Python code with the dis module is one way to count bytecodes.

 Debugging
 =========

 Identifying deadlocks can be on of the most difficult aspects of working with threads.  ``sys._current_frames()`` can help by showing exactly where a thread is stopped.

 .. literalinclude:: sys_current_frames.py
     :linenos:

 The dictionary returned by ``sys._current_frames()`` is keyed on the thread identifier, rather than its name.
 We have to do a little work to map those identifiers back to the thread object we created.

-Since Thread-1 does not sleep, it finishes before we check its status.
-Since it is no longer active, it does not appear in the output.
-Thread-2 acquires the lock "blocker", then sleeps for a short period.
-Meanwhile Thread-3 tries to acquire blocker but cannot because Thread-2 already has it.
+Since **Thread-1** does not sleep, it finishes before we check its status.
+Since it is no longer active, it does not appear in the output.  **Thread-2** acquires the lock *blocker*, then sleeps for a short period.
+Meanwhile **Thread-3** tries to acquire *blocker* but cannot because **Thread-2** already has it.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_current_frames.py'))